MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 If you are unable to see the Moving Platform Mode option in Device Portal, then it likely means you are not yet on the proper build.
 See the [Prerequisites](#prerequisites) section.

+## When to change to/from Moving Platform Mode

+When using any of these methods tracking of the headset will be lost temporarily, and the displays will display “looking for your space”.
+Therefore, it is not recommended to change the mode actively during use of the device.

+If your use case will move between stationary environments and moving ones, it is recommended to leave the device in Moving Platform Mode.
+The tracking quality when in stationary environments will be reduced slightly, though most would consider this better than the loss of tracking incurred by swapping the moving platform mode frequently, or losing tracking on the moving platform due to forgetting to activate the mode.

+### Down Direction

+Normally the direction that is considered “down” by the system is the direction of gravity.
+This down direction is used for alignment of some user interfaces.
+However within a moving platform “down” and gravity are not always the same thing.
+Moving Platform Mode provides two solutions to this problem:

+#### Automatic Down Calculation

+This calculates the down direction based on an average of the measured gravity directions.
+For example, as a ship rolls in the sea, the actual gravity vector will rotate relative to the structure of the ship.
+The average of the gravity vectors over a short time will point towards the floor of the ship’s cabin due to the oscillations of the gravity vector cancelling out.

+This is the default when in Moving Platform Mode, you do not need to do anything for it to work correctly.
+It will be overridden if a manual down direction is set.
+The particular down direction will not be persisted to the device, but will be recalculated when necessary.

+#### Manually Set Down Direction

+If you have a use case where the orientation of the platform is not aligned with gravity, even when averaged over a short period of time, you can set the down direction manually.
+To set down direction manually:

+1. Open the Start menu
+1. Open the **Settings** app
+1. Select **System**
+1. Select **Holograms**
+1. In the Moving Platform Mode section select **Setup moving platform mode**
+1. Align your head with the floor, such that you are looking at the horizon
+1. Select the **set Down** button

+When the Set Down button is pressed the current head orientation will be used to set the down direction.
+When down direction is set manually it is stored persistently on the device and will be recalled after reboot or tracking loss.

+To clear the down direction stored on the system, select the **Clear Down** button on the *Setup Moving Platform Mode* page.
+This will clear the stored down direction and make the system use the automatically calculated down direction.
+The particular manually set down direction cannot be recovered after this operation, you must set it again using the above process.

 ## Reporting Issues

 As mentioned above, this feature is a beta feature available only in Developer Mode, which means you may hit issues.
 If that happens, so we can investigate and improve the product: